 Sometimes the agency lawyers will attempt to rule out a second intervenor because it may argue that even if the other intervenor would win on a particular source selection problem that it would still have no chance of getting the contract.

 - Oftentimes the government’s attorneys would use the case of Impresa Construzioni Geom Domenico Garufi v.
 United States, 238 F.3d 1324, 1334 (Fed.
 Cir.
-2001) for the proposition that “protesters who . . . finished lower than second after evaluation do not have standing to protest the procurement.”
+2001) for the proposition that “protesters who . . . finished lower than second after evaluation does not have legal standing to protest the procurement.”

-The reality is that the Federal Circuit (higher court to the Court of Federal Claims) does not require a protester to show that, “but for the alleged error, the protester would have been awarded the contract.”
-Rather, the protester need only show that, had the evaluation been proper, the protester would have had a substantial chance to win the award.
+Sometimes, contracting agencies argue that simply because your company was not next in line that you are not an interested party or have intervenor status.
+Such a plain assertion creates room for you to defend against the agency’s challenge.
+Having the right intervenor defendant attorney on your team can potentially counter this argument.
+When looking at the legal meaning of being an intervenor in bid protest litigation, the reality is that the Federal Circuit (higher court to the Court of Federal Claims) does not require a protester to show that, “but for the alleged error, the protester would have been awarded the contract.”
+Rather, the protester intervenor need only show that, had the evaluation been proper, the protester would have had a substantial chance to win the award.
 See Data Gen. Corp. v.
 Johnson, 78 F.3d 1556, 1562 (Fed.
 Cir.
 1996).

-A court should agree that you have demonstrated a sufficiently direct economic interest to establish standing.
-To have a “direct economic interest” means that the plaintiff must show that it had a substantial chance of receiving the contract.
+Tip: To have a “direct economic interest” as an intervenor defendant in bid protest litigation means that you must show that you had a substantial chance of receiving the contract.
 See Comint Sys.
 Corp. v.
 United States, 700 F.3d 1377, 1383 (Fed.
 Cir.
 2012);Rex Serv.
 Corp. v.
 United States, 448 F.3d 1305, 1308 (Fed.
 Cir.
 2006).
 This requirement does not, however, mean that a protester must be “next in line” to invoke this court’s jurisdiction.

 - Oftentimes, the intervenor’s law will see the same legal points as the agency’s attorneys.

-For additional information about how to intervene and defend in a bid protest, or for representation, call our bid protest lawyers at 1-866-601-5518.
+For additional information about how to intervene and defend in a bid protest, or for representation, call our bid protest intervenor lawyers for immediate help. at 1-866-601-5518.